 VH: I like what you said, Virginia—that even though your skin is better now, it still sticks with you.
 It’s something to consider with what the current makeup trends are now, which is very natural and dewy.

 VY: Totally different.
 Back then, it was all about being matte and shine-free, so even now I still get so worried about oil and stuff.

 VH: One last question: When you do wake up with that really big pimple on your face, what is your number one holy grail method or product for getting rid of it really quickly?

 GC: I do not have one.
 Earlier this year, I got this serum called Active Clarifying Serum, which helped a little bit.
 But I have not found a holy grail remedy.
 Ever.
 With my body, those big things, it’s just patience.
-For some people dealing with those breakouts, it really is just time and keeping the area clean.
+For some people dealing with those breakouts, it's just time and keeping the area clean.
 There is no holy grail.

-LM: I find that any sort of topical cream with 10% benzoyl peroxide does the trick—it doesn’t even matter what brand; it can be CVS generic.
-If I put that on a breakout, it will shorten its life span by at least 50%, maybe even 75%.
+LM: I find that any sort of topical cream with 10 percent benzoyl peroxide does the trick—it doesn’t even matter what brand; it can be CVS generic.
+If I put that on a breakout, it will shorten its life span by at least 50 percent, maybe even 75 percent.
 I always go for that—I’ll put a big glob on at night.

 VY: I agree—I haven’t found anything that makes it disappear overnight, but some sort of treatment with salicylic acid before bed helps.
 I’ve also tried those Peter Thomas Roth stickers ($32)—I think those are good because they stay in place overnight.